 - Must See Deals!Hot!

-The CZ 82 magazine is a staggered box magazine that we had designed specifically for Keepshooting.com.
+The CZ 82 magazine is a staggered box magazine that we had designed specifically to meet the needs of CZ-82 pistol owners.
 The magazine holds 12 rounds of 9x18mm Makarov (9mm Makarov) ammunition and is manufactured entirely from steel, save the floor plate.
 The steel body has been fully heat treated and features a rear seam that has been laser welded to ensure your magazine remains durable and reliable for years to come.
-Additionally, the inclusion of a follower spring that is 7 percent stronger than surplus magazines ensures that our magazine will properly feed upon each discharge.

 |Restrictions||Age - 21+|